koy-e/resume/README.md

     - One possible issue is that your Github pages source may not be set correctly.
 Refer to step 13 under the Instructions subsection, "Host your site on Github pages".

     - Another explanation for this is that your baseurl is misspelled.
-Refer to step 2 under the Instructions subsection, "Host your site on Github pages".
+Refer to step 2 under the Instructions subsection, "Host your site on Github page".